SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 ## Racing with Cato

+Cato will be active during practice and race sessions, although the assistant will be of not much help in a practice session, since it only collects data for future race strategy development purposes.
 Using Cato during a race is easy.
 You can activate the assitant anytime using the activation phrase and ask then for information about current lap times, current and possible future standings and so on.
 Normally, Cato will not contact you on its own like Jona does, but Cato will also collaberate with Jona, when it is time for a pitstop.
 In this situation, Cato might suggest a specific lap for the next pitstop to optimize your race position after the stop.

 ### Race Settings